s29papi/STV/README.md

     Process
     Illustrated Below
-    First, a voter casts a single vote in the form of a ranked-choice ballot in our case, a vote function is called <br> which takes the arguments preferedProposal and preferenceRank. preferedProposal is an unsigned integer which represents the prefered proposal, preferenceRank is an unsigned integer array which represents a voters ranked-choice ballot.
+    First, a voter casts a single vote in the form of a ranked-choice ballot in our case, a vote function is called which takes the arguments preferedProposal and preferenceRank. preferedProposal is an unsigned integer which represents the prefered proposal, preferenceRank is an unsigned integer array which represents a voters ranked-choice ballot.

 <br> <br>